Page One: Inside the New York Times

 Page One: Inside the New York Times is an American documentary film by Andrew Rossi, which premiered at the 2011 Sundance Film Festival.
 Magnolia Pictures and Participant Media jointly acquired the U.S. distribution rights and released the film theatrically in Summer 2011.
-The film grossed over one million dollars at the US box office and has been nominated for two News & Documentary Emmy Awards as well as a Critics' Choice Award for Best Documentary Feature.
+The film grossed over one million dollars at the US box office and was nominated for two News & Documentary Emmy Awards as well as a Critics' Choice Award for Best Documentary Feature.